OfficeDev/open-xml-docs/docs/word/how-to-change-the-print-orientation-of-a-word-processing-document.md

 code will not update the page.
-If the `Orient` property already exists, and its value differs from the new orientation value supplied as a parameter to the method, the code sets the `Value` property of the `Orient` property, and sets both the `pageOrientationChanged` and the `documentChanged` flags.
-(The code uses the `pageOrientationChanged` flag to determine whether it must update the page size and margins.
-It uses the `documentChanged` flag to determine whether it must save the document at the end.)
+If the `Orient` property already exists, and its value differs from the new orientation value supplied as a parameter to the method, the code sets the `Value` property of the `Orient` property, and sets the `pageOrientationChanged` flag.
+(The code uses the `pageOrientationChanged` flag to determine whether it must update the page size and margins.)

 > [!NOTE]
 > If the code must create the `Orient` property, it must also create the value to store in the property, as a new <xref:DocumentFormat.OpenXml.EnumValue%601> instance, supplying the new orientation in the `EnumValue` constructor.